Audio sample management

 Atlas 2 (USD99) (Windows/macos/linux)

 I have, use, and love this.
-It is a combination drum sequencer, sampler and indexer.
-The interface is smooth and well designed but definitely quirky.
-Undo is limited but there is much scope for random re-dos.
-The similarity search seems powerful but most of the information is hidden from the user in favour of a shiny animated visualisation through which we can browse.
+It is a combination drum sequencer, sampler, and indexer.
+The interface is smooth and well-designed but definitely quirky.
+Undo is limited, but there is much scope for random re-dos.
+The similarity search seems powerful, but most of the information is hidden from the user in favour of a shiny animated visualization through which we can browse.

 Figure 2